todogroup/ospology/ospo-book/content/en/06-chapter.md

 ## Sustainability of Stewards in OSS

-Content has been curated from the [OSPOlogyLive Apeldoorn Roundtable Discussion](https://github.com/todogroup/ospology/discussions/438#discussioncomment-8619964) and based on the CRA Definition of Steward.
+Content has been curated from the [OSPOlogyLive Apeldoorn Roundtable Discussion](https://github.com/todogroup/ospology/discussions/438#discussioncomment-8619964) and based on the CRA (Cyber Resilience Act) definition of Steward.

 ### Government Funding Challenges
 `🏛 Social-Gov-Oriented`